 microsoft one drive

-This cloud storage app is best for those who already use Microsoft Office.
+This cloud storage app is the best app for businesses already using Microsoft Office.
 If you have Microsoft 365, you’ll automatically get 1 TB of space per user for free; otherwise, it’s only 5 GB.

 Useful features: